raool1/infra-launch/README.md

 ---
 ## ⚙️ Prerequisites

+- ## 🔧 Required Setup

+Before running the script, make sure you have PowerDNS + MariaDB installed and configured.
+Then create a `.env` file in the root of the project.
 - Ubuntu 22.04+ server (AWS EC2 works great)
 - Docker & Docker Compose
 - PowerDNS + MariaDB backend